dwainscheeren/dwains-lovelace-dashboard/README.md

 Hello, I am Dwain.
 I'm using Home Assistant for over 1 year now.
 At the end of the summer 2019 I thought why does nobody has made a theme which builds automatic by a configuration file.
 I have a own web development company so I thought why not make a own theme and release it to the public.
 The result: Dwains Lovelace Theme.

-**Upcoming updates**

-* Override default icons in theme
-* Switch between languages (English, Dutch, German)
-* Easy function to add own languages
-* Desktop and tablet support (use full screen space)!
-* Your feature request here?
+**Have a feature request?**

 [Open an issue on GitHub](https://github.com/dwainscheeren/lovelace-dwains-theme/issues/new) with the title  `FR`  or  `Feature Request`

 **Support**

-You can use the thread on the Home Assistant community to ask any questions you have.
+You can use the [thread on the Home Assistant community](https://community.home-assistant.io/t/dwains-theme-an-auto-generating-lovelace-ui-theme/168593) to ask any questions you have.

 Or join me on Slack!